Natalyrubin/School-Bullying-Analytics/README.md

 ---

+## 🌐 View Full Project (with outputs)

+The GitHub notebook is provided without outputs for performance reasons.

+👉 To view the full analysis with all charts and results, open the original Colab notebook:

+To view the full analysis, [open in Google Colab](https://colab.research.google.com/drive/1FsMlChduJuOaileM-pZc9KvGerjY5soT#scrollTo=b1gh_Py7mGPe).

+---

 ## 🎯 Objectives
 - Analyze key factors associated with bullying behavior
 - Identify patterns across demographics, social behavior, and environment